magicmars35/wan2gp_agentic_skill/README.md

 Depending on your Wan2GP installation, the virtual environment path may be different.

-If your agents are on the LAN, open the Windows firewall port:
+- (optional) If your agents are on the LAN, open the Windows firewall port:

 ```powershell
 New-NetFirewallRule `